Yyandrakk/Larch/docs/architecture.md

 The project is organized as a Cargo Workspace to manage the different Rust crates.

 - **ADR-0001:** For the decision to use a workspace and a separate API client crate, see [ADR-0001](./ADR/0001-workspace-and-api-client-crate.md).
+- **ADR-0002:** For the decision to dynamically instantiate the API client, see [ADR-0002](./ADR/0002-dynamic-client-instantiation.md).